jedevc/EuPy/README.md

 # Python API for euphoria.io
 An API that wraps sockets in a nice interface.
-Note: this library is only compatible with python3 at the moment.
-I will definitely work on making it available for python2 at some point in the future.
+Note: this library is only compatible with python3.

 # How to set up
 At the moment, there are no setup things.
 So, until I make one, here are some basic instructions on how to download this library and run the example: